Brent Montgomery

 Brent Montgomery is an American businessman who is CEO of Wheelhouse Entertainment, a media group he launched in 2018.
-Under the Wheelhouse banner also is Spoke Studios, the content arm of Wheelhouse Entertainment, which creates programming across a variety of platforms and genres.
+Under the Wheelhouse banner is Spoke Studios, the content arm of Wheelhouse Entertainment, which creates programming across a variety of platforms and genres.

-Montgomery also serves as strategic advisor to ITV America.
+Montgomery also is a strategic advisor to ITV America.
 Montgomery was named CEO of ITV America in 2015 following the 2014 acquisition of his company, Leftfield Entertainment, for $360 million by UK-based, multi-national media company ITV.
 Under Montgomery's leadership, in 2017 ITV America's revenue increased by 33%.

 Career

 Montgomery began his television career working for Texas CBS affiliate KBTX, which subsequently paid for the majority of his tuition at Texas A&M. He later moved to New York and worked on The Bachelor, Wife Swap and Blind Date.

 Montgomery started his first production company, Leftfield Pictures, in 2002 with $10,000.
 Leftfield Pictures initially shot wedding videos while developing its entertainment content and clientele, and eventually sold its first series, The Principal’s Office, in 2008.
 Montgomery developed the concept for Leftfield Pictures’ flagship series Pawn Stars while in Las Vegas for a bachelor party.
 Struck by the number of pawn shops in the city, Montgomery set out to locate a shop with the right setting and staff around which to build a television series.
 Ultimately, Montgomery negotiated a deal with Gold & Silver Pawn Shop co-owner Rick Harrison, and pitched the show to the History Channel.
 In 2009, Pawn Stars premiered on History as a top rated series for the network, highlighting the “hidden treasures” genre of programming.

 Montgomery grew Leftfield Pictures rapidly with other series soon added to Leftfield's roster.
 In addition to Pawn Stars, other Leftfield Pictures series and Montgomery credits include Alone, American Restoration and Counting Cars for History; American Grit for Fox; Bethenny & Fredrik for Bravo, and National Geographic Channel’s specials Billy the Kid: The New Evidence (executive produced by Kevin Costner) and Brain Surgery Live.